Restoring Linguistic Grounding in VLA Models via Train-Free Attention Recalibration: Related Work

 \subsection{Linguistic Grounding and Modality Bias}

 Multimodal foundation models are known to exhibit strong modality biases that can undermine reliable language grounding.
 Multimodal foundation models are vulnerable to modality collapse and visual hallucination.
 Evaluations~\cite{pope} show Vision-Language Models (VLMs) frequently hallucinate absent objects due to strong textual priors.
 Conversely, VLMs often exhibit bag-of-words behavior or disregard order and composition information in text~\cite{vl_bias}.
+Recent works on Gaslighting Negation Attack~\cite{zhu2026benchmarking, zhu2026benchmarking-reason, tang2026spatiotemporal} further demonstrate that negation-based instructions can systematically mislead multimodal large models, revealing their limited ability to faithfully ground contradictory language.
 Existing works have also identified attention imbalance in LLMs and VLMs, where certain visual tokens attract disproportionately high attention regardless of their relevance to the instruction~\cite{kangsee, xiaoefficient}.
 This vulnerability becomes critical in VLA architectures: unlike conversational agents, ignoring linguistically grounded constraints in robotic control can lead to catastrophic physical failures~\cite{guiochet2017safety}.